BDD Bonanza with SpecFlow, SpecLog and TFS, huh?

 You have to connect to a shared repository to get the TFS integration working like the picture shows below:

-!
+Next steps are to start working on your requirements !
 Well I’ve made a simple screen capture that shows how it could look.

 And If we take a look at the US3 user story we will find this nice overlook.
 Notice how you can see the TFS source controlled Gherkin file connected to this User Story.